 Generating the List of Chemical Shifts and Coupling Constants

 iNMR assists you in the NMR characterization of a compound.
-An iNMR document can contain a table of chemical shifts and coupling constants, called J Manager.
+An iNMR document can contain a table of chemical shifts and coupling constants, called the J Manager.
 You can fill the table manually, but in general you use the commands (extract or paste) of the J Manager.

 Extract is used to analyze first-order multiplets.